eleven26/awesome-go-stars/README.md

 - [Huma](https://github.com/danielgtaylor/huma/) - Framework for modern REST/GraphQL APIs with built-in OpenAPI 3, generated documentation, and a CLI.
 - [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 - [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
-- [Microservice(stars: 111)](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
+- [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
 - [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
 - [patron](https://github.com/beatlabs/patron) - Patron is a microservice framework following best cloud practices with a focus on productivity.
+- [Pulse](https://github.com/gopulse/pulse) - Pulse is an HTTP web framework written in Go (Golang)
 - [Resoursea](https://github.com/resoursea/api) - REST framework for quickly writing resource based services.
 - [REST Layer](https://rest-layer.io) - Framework to build REST/GraphQL API on top of databases with mostly configuration over code.
 - [Revel](https://github.com/revel/revel) - High-productivity web framework for the Go language.